Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \definecolor{surveyorange}{RGB}{249,203,156} \definecolor{surveyblue}{RGB}{201,218,248} \definecolor{surveygreen}{RGB}{182,215,168} \definecolor{surveyred}{RGB}{230,184,175} \definecolor{surveyyellow}{RGB}{255,229,153}

-The inductive thematic coding analysis of the free-text answers resulted in four thematic areas and theme types covering 30 themes (see Figure~\ref{fig:survey_themes}): (1) Action depends on the user's hypothesis, (2) Individual metric preferences, (3) Group attribution preferences, and (4) Reliability of explanations.
-For the theme types, we find themes that correspond to the user's \ulcolor[surveyorange]{hypothesis about the error} and observe that these are often coded together with a corresponding \ulcolor[surveyblue]{proposed action}.
-However, \ulcolor[surveyred]{preferred metrics} and \ulcolor[surveygreen]{preferred number of training samples} do not correspond to the user's hypothesis.
-Additionally, we identify four themes that do not correspond to any category but give interesting insights and context to the analysis.
-The full description of each theme is in Appendix~\ref{appendix:survey_themes}.
+The inductive thematic coding analysis of the free-text answers resulted in eight themes that address the reasoning behind participants' choices for \ulcolor[surveyblue]{action}, \ulcolor[surveyred]{metric}, and \ulcolor[surveygreen]{number of samples} preferences (see Figure~\ref{fig:survey_themes}).
+We elaborate on the themes below.

-\paragraph{Action depends on user's hypotheses.} The thematic analysis complements our quantitative findings: User preferences in model debugging are highly individual.
-The analysis provides a reason: Individual preferences are often linked to the user's understanding and intuitions, in other words, their hypothesis about an error.
-The user's hypothesis determines their course of action.
-Hypotheses are highly individual because users formulate them based on their expertise and past experiences.
-For example, we identified the theme of \textbf{low dataset diversity} as a hypothesis participants have about a model error: ``[Images] [...] in the training set are not diverse enough'', ``[One class] was not representative enough''.
-Corresponding to this hypothesis, participants often suggested adding new data or applying data augmentations to diversify the training set, which we identified as \textbf{collect specific new data} and \textbf{synthesise/augment data} themes.
+\paragraph{\textbf{\ulcolor[surveyblue]{Theme: Error hypotheses informs action}}} The thematic analysis complements our quantitative findings: Developer preferences in model debugging are highly individual.
+The analysis provides a reason in line with the sensemaking framework introduced in Cabrera et al.~\cite{cabrera2023what}: Individual preferences for proposed actions are often linked to the developer's understanding and intuitions.
+Needs are highly individual because developers may have different mental models based on their expertise and past experiences.
+In other words, their mental models of the model's learned behaviour affect their hypothesis about an error and the chosen action.
+The developer's hypothesis determines their explanatory needs: An explanation needs to enable the developer to reject or confirm their hypothesis of why a model error occurs so that they can make informed decisions and actions to resolve the error.
+For example, participants who hypothesise the cause of an error to be data-related also propose data-related actions: \textit{``[Images] [...] in the training set are not diverse enough''}, \textit{``[One class] was not representative enough''}.
+Corresponding to this hypothesis, participants often suggested adding new data or applying data augmentations to diversify the training set.
+If the hypothesis is linked to the model setup, the proposed action corresponds to the model.